 When the Sex Pistols released "God Save the Queen" in 1977, both the BBC and the IBA refused to broadcast the song.
 It quickly reached number one on the singles chart.

 One of Dara O'Briain's stand-up routines discusses the briefing notes he sometimes gets when he does corporate gigs for particular organisations which ask him not to mention certain things.
 Asking a comedian not to mention something, as he notes, is like 'a red flag to a bull'.
-He also points out that most of the time he wouldn't even have considered mentioning it in the first place had not the extremely vague reasons why he shouldn't mention it have not made him all the more curious about it.
+He also points out that most of the time he wouldn't even have considered mentioning whatever he was asked not to mention in the first place if the extremely vague reasons why he shouldn't mention it hadn't made him all the more curious about it.

 Done in-universe in Paranoia.
 The friend computer decided that all the worlds problems were caused by communists, causing a nuclear war, and created a very tightly controlled world that seeks to crush any communist thoughts.
 A communist faction does exist in the game, only because they think that it must be good because the Friend Computer thinks it is wrong.
 However, most records of actual communism didn't survive, and they gladly follow the teachings of Groucho Marx and John Lennon.